Financial planning tools and services to put you on the path to the future you want

-Getting around is not that costly… Is it?
+Transportation?
+Getting around is not that costly… is it?

 Everyone knows to be worried about healthcare costs in retirement.
 Various studies have shown that rising health care costs in the coming years will require Americans to save more in order to afford these types of expenses in retirement.

 Specifically, the ERBI study revealed that in 2015, a 65-year-old man would need $68,000 in savings, while a woman would need $89,000, if each wanted at least a 50% chance of having enough money saved to cover health care expenses in retirement.

 Even so, health care expenses (not including long-term care costs) command a slightly smaller share of expenditures for older Americans compared to transportation costs, according to data from the Bureau of Labor Statistics.

-For adults age 65 and older, transportation costs represent 16% of expenditures, while health care represents 13.4%.
+For adults aged 65 and older, transportation costs represent 16% of expenditures, while health care represents 13.4%.

-Both healthcare and transportation costs were higher than even food, which only represented about 12.5% of expenses for those age-65 and older.
+Both healthcare and transportation costs were higher than food, which only represented about 12.5% of expenses for those aged 65 and older.